deep-foundation/deep-theory/associative_proofs/doc/old_deep_theory.md

 Relation model can represent everything, including associative model.
 Graph model is particularly good at representing relationships and is not so much in representing sequences.

-Associative model can easily represent n-tuple with unlimited length using tuples with n ≥ 2, and is as good as graph theory in its ability to represent associations, yet is as powerful as relation model and can fully represent any SQL table.
+Associative model can easily represent n-tuple with unlimited length using tuples with $\mathbf{n \geq 2}$, and is as good as graph theory in its ability to represent associations, yet is as powerful as relation model and can fully represent any SQL table.

 There is no need for more than one relation in a relational model to make it behave as an associative model.
 And in this relation there is no need for more than 2-3 columns except explicit ID or built-in row ID.